RaspAP/raspap-docs/docs/minwrite.md

 > :information_source: **Important**: These methods have been used successfully with many systems.
 However, you still use this at your own risk.
 We recommend either creating a backup image of your SD card before proceeding, or begin with a baseline setup that you can easily recreate if needed.

 Both methods are reasonably straightforward.
+Bear in mind that RAM usage on your device will necessarily increase, since we'll be migrating several system processes to the `tmpfs` ramdisk.
+For this reason, it's recommended to review the [memory considerations](#memory-considerations) before proceeding.
+Notes specific to Armbian are provided where applicable.

 After we've enabled **minwrite** we'll look at a technique to evaluate its effectiveness.

 ### Quick install
 The [minwrite utility](https://github.com/RaspAP/raspap-webgui/blob/master/installers/minwrite.sh) may be invoked remotely from the [Quick installer](quick.md) like so: